 Common Treatments for Insomnia

 Several conventional treatments are used today to combat insomnia.
-They include cognitive behavioral therapy, pharmaceutical medication (sleeping pills such as Restoril, Ativan, and Mogadon), behavior and lifestyle changes, and even acupuncture.
+They include cognitive-behavioral therapy (CBT), pharmaceutical medication (Ambien, Lunesta), and behavior and lifestyle changes.

 Insomnia and Marijuana: What’s the Relationship?

-Just because not enough conclusive studies exist pertaining to the efficacy of cannabis, does this mean that marijuana doesn’t work?
-Heavens no. It simply means that research is mixed.
-And here is why…
+So, since not enough conclusive studies exist on the efficacy of cannabis for insomnia, does this mean that it doesn’t work?
+Not necessarily.
+It simply means that results are mixed.

-- Already back in 1973 research was conducted on patients.
-The study found 20mg of THC (or tetrahydrocannabinol, the primary compound causing the drug’s high) helped individuals fall asleep faster.
+Back in 1973, cannabis research was already underway on insomnia patients.
+The study found that THC (or tetrahydrocannabinol, the primary compound causing the cannabis high) helped individuals fall asleep faster.

-- In 2004 another significant study was published this time showing that while 15mg of THC acted as a sedative, 15mg of CBD appeared to act as a stimulant causing specific patients to stay awake.
+In 2004, another significant study revealed some interesting findings.
+It showed that while 15mg of THC acted as a sedative, 15mg of CBD (cannabidiol) appeared to act as a stimulant causing specific patients to stay awake.

-- Although it takes longer to feel the effects of marijuana-infused edibles than vaping or smoking, it is now known that the effects of edibles can last longer.
-It is thought that edibles have a much better impact on helping to treat sleeping disorders.
+Although it takes longer to feel the effects of marijuana-infused edibles than vaping or smoking, the effects of edibles can last longer.
+Therefore, many people believe that edibles could have a better impact on sleep disorders.
+However, this is based on anecdotal reports rather than clinical trials.

-- Marijuana isn’t a magic potion when it comes to sleep.
-In fact, even if it does help combat insomnia symptoms, the symptoms may return if you stop consuming it.
-One study found that up to 76% of heavy cannabis users reported disturbed sleep after abruptly quitting using.
+Cannabis isn’t a magic potion when it comes to sleep.
+Even if it does help combat insomnia symptoms, they may return once a person stops consuming it.

 The Truth About Marijuana and Insomnia

-Clearly, many people are using cannabis as a sleeping pill despite the fact that further research is needed.
-The problem is that with current Federal laws, conducting marijuana research is like mission impossible.
+Many people are using cannabis as a sleep aid, even though further research is needed and may even be confounding.
+The problem is that with current Federal laws, conducting marijuana research is exceptionally challenging.

-For those, especially, who cannot get access to legal cannabis, CBD oil has been said to be a suited alternative that also just so happens to be legal in all 50 states, so be it that it is derived from hemp origins and contains less than 0.3% THC.
+For those who cannot get access to legal cannabis, CBD oil may be a suitable alternative.
+It is legal in most states, providing it is derived from hemp and contains less than 0.3% THC.

 Ever tried cannabis or CBD for insomnia or healthy sleep management?
-Share your experience with us on our Facebook Page or in the comments below!
+Please share your experience with us on our Facebook Page or in the comments below